Tropical Storm Christine (1973): Preparations and impact

 On September 2, the National Hurricane Center issued gale warnings and hurricane watches for Guadeloupe, Desirade, Antigua and Barbuda.
 Later that day, the gale warnings were expanded southward to include islands north of Dominica.
 After Christine weakened to a tropical depression, the NHC discontinued all watches and warnings for the Leeward Islands.
 Schools were closed in Puerto Rico and the United States Virgin Islands as a precaution.
 Six scientists had to be evacuated from the small island of Aves once the storm posed a threat to them.
 On St. Thomas, nine emergency shelters were opened, mainly in schools.
 On September 5, an emergency meeting was held by disaster officials in Puerto Rico about the threat of flooding from Christine.
 All residents were urged by government officials to have their disaster kits ready and be prepared to evacuate if told to do so.
 Firefighters, on and off-duty, were advised about the possibility of evacuations and would be pulled into work if needed.

 As it passed through the Leeward Islands, Christine produced torrential rainfall, peaking at 11.74 in in eastern Puerto Rico.
 A maximum of 3.16 in also fell in the United States Virgin Islands.
-Rainfall totals on other islands are unknown but are likely similar to those in the U.S. Virgin Islands.
 The precipitation led to flooding on several islands.
 One person was killed during the storm after being electrocuted by a downed power line on a flooded road.
 Public works crews worked throughout the storm to keep roads clear; however, one road that was under construction became a "sea of mud" as crews could not clear the flood waters fast enough.
 The towns of Yabucoa, Humacao, Maunabo, Las Piedras and Carolina sustained flood damage from the storm.
 In Yabucoa, 40 families were evacuated as 25 homes were damaged.
 The most substantial flooding took place in Humacao where 60 families were evacuated and 500 homes sustained damage.
 Six bridges, four sewer systems and 14 homes were damaged in Maunabo.
 An additional 21 people were evacuated from Las Piedras and 41 homes were damaged and in Carolinas, 23 more homes were damaged.
-Although there was extensive property damage, no monetary value is available.

 Numerous calls were made to police in the United States Virgin Islands about downed power lines throughout the passage of the depression.
 High winds, gusting up to 40 mph (65 km/h) left roughly 500 people without telephone service on St. Croix.
-No major damage was reported on any of the affected islands in the wake of Christine.
-Residents in the drought-stricken regions of Florida were hoping for increased rainfall from the remnant wave of Christine; however, the system did not reach the United States before dissipating.
-The storm's remnants only produced squally weather in Florida on September 7 and 8.
+The storm's remnants produced squally weather in Florida on September 7 and 8.